I found the best writer on global warming to be Thomas Schelling

 International agreements rarely work if they talk in terms of results.
 They work better if signatories promise to supply specific inputs – to perform specific actions now.

-The Kyoto Protocol commitments were not based on actions but on results, to be measured after more than a decade and several elections and a recession or two in between.
+The Kyoto Protocol commitments were made not about actions but to results that were to be measured after more than a decade and several elections.

 Climate treaties should promise to do certain actions now such as invest in R&D and develop carbon taxes that return the revenue as tax cuts.
 If the carbon tax revenue is fully refunded as tax cuts, less reliable countries, in particular, have an additional incentive to collect the carbon tax properly to keep their budget deficits under control.